 Many times, you’ll just need to know how to use certain data science tools, without needing to know all of the math for data science behind those tools.

 If you already know high-school-level math or are willing to invest time in learning key concepts, not being “good” or not liking math shouldn’t be a huge obstacle.
 Plus, remember that it’s never too late to become good at math and develop a passion for it.

-Anton Eremin, Product Lead of data science programs at Practicum, says: “Don’t dismiss a data science career just because you don’t have stellar math credentials.
+Anton Eremin, Product Lead of data science programs at TripleTen, says: “Don’t dismiss a data science career just because you don’t have stellar math credentials.
 You need a solid understanding of a relatively modest amount of advanced mathematics to be good at most junior data science positions.
-You can master that amount with a couple of months’ worth of theory and then extensive practice that we provide in Practicum throughout the program.”
+You can master that amount with a couple of months’ worth of theory and then extensive practice that we provide in TripleTen throughout the program.”

 However, if you really dislike math and don’t want to ever look at numbers or equations, you may want to reconsider pursuing this field.
 In the end, there’s no getting around the math needed for data science!

 Eremin adds, “Don’t think your math journey will be over by graduation: most professionals continue learning on the job through most of their career and you’ll need to do the same.”

 Stop waiting and start learning!
 Get my 10 tips on teaching yourself how to code.

 Math for data science is used to help identify patterns in data, create and apply algorithms, make calculations, build predictive models, preprocess data, understand data on a higher level, and much more.

 So now that you know that math is an important part of data science, how much math is actually used in data science?